reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 ## Theoretical Background

 ### VGG-Face Model
 The VGG-Face model is a deep convolutional neural network trained on the VGGFace2 dataset.
-It is widely used for facial recognition and attribute prediction.
+It is widely used for facial recognition and facial attributes extraction.

 ### Micro-Expressions and Paul Ekman’s Theory
 Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
 Detecting these fleeting expressions is crucial in understanding underlying emotions.